lucidworks/web-v2-remote-support/SETUP_GUIDE.md

 ## File Structure

 The repository is organized into two main directories based on the connector plugin version:
-- `docker-compose/jdk17` - For connector plugin standalone version 5.9.11 and newer
+- `docker-compose/jdk17` - For connector plugin standalone version >=5.9.11
-- `docker-compose/jdk11` - For connector plugin standalone versions older than 5.9.10
+- `docker-compose/jdk11` - For connector plugin standalone versions <= 5.9.10

 Each directory contains:
 - `docker-compose.yaml` - Docker Compose configuration file